 If you’re leaning toward something more intimate, there are plenty of options across the state.

-In Taos and Santa Fe, couples often look at boutique venues like The Stakeout, community spaces like Casa Perea, or properties connected to bed and breakfasts.
+In Taos and Santa Fe, couples often consider boutique venues like The Stakeout, community spaces like Casa Perea, or properties connected to bed-and-breakfasts.
 Locations like Ghost Ranch offer a completely different kind of setting, where the landscape becomes the main design element.

 These spaces tend to work best for guest counts under 75, where the focus shifts more toward experience than scale.